Turn Every Patient Call Into A Text and Save 3 Hours Every Day.

 Simplicity for the patient.
 Flexibility for the care team.
 Real conversations taking place that strengthen the doctor-patient relationship as excellent care is delivered.

-Now that we’ve laid out how both solutions approach solving similar problems for providers and patients, we hope we’ve provided some clarity in exactly why pricing, while certainly important, is only part of the equation when it comes to choosing your next patient communication platform.
+Both solutions have their own unique approach to solving similar problems for providers and patients.
+We hope to have provided some clarity in exactly why pricing, while certainly important, is only part of the equation when it comes to choosing your next patient communication platform.

 Comparing Klara and OhMD?
 Don’t take our word for it, get a free two week trial and see exactly why over 50,000 healthcare providers choose OhMD for two-way patient communication!